grantwill74/notes-on-algorithm-design/slides/module_2/module_2.md

 This will let us describe the time an algorithm takes without extra details.

 You've probably heard of Big-O before, but there are other big and small letters, too: Big-O, small-o, Big-Ω*, small-ω*, and Big-θ*.
-We will learn the whole family!
+We will eventually learn the whole family!

 These conventions are called *Bachmann-Landau* notation after its inventors.
 <Br>